andyarchives/andyarchives/README.md

 ## Hello!

-I'm Andy, and I'm studying Computer Science and Philosophy at the University of New South Wales.
+I'm Andy, and I'm studying Computer Science and Philosophy at the University of New South Wales. \
-I expect to be sharing my student projects here very soon.
+I expect to be sharing my student projects here very soon. \
+\
+In the meantime, I'll be sitting in classes and learning to code. \
+\
+Shoot me an email here: andrewsumanto@gmail.com
 <!--
 **andyarchives/andyarchives** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.